CodingJack/Advanced-Color-Picker/README.md

 	// the size of the color picker swatches
 	size: 24,

-	// the color pickjer swatch skin, "classic" or "light"
+	// the color picker swatch skin, "classic" or "light"
 	skin: 'classic',

 	// optional color for the modal background